reststate/reststate-vuex/README.md

 this.$store.dispatch('widgets/create', recordData);
 ```

-You can also save relationships by providing the object in the JSON API format:
+You can also save relationships by providing a `relationships` attribute, just like in the JSON API spec:

 ```javascript
 const recordData = {